toepump/toepump.github.io/content/posts/rmpc.md

 Me :confused: : Uh-huh... what's MPD?

 Right, MPD is Music Player Daemon which is a server-side application for playing music.
-The only thing we need to know (re: the only thing I know) is that it's the backend driver for the `rmpc` terminal frontend.
+The only thing we need to know (re: the only thing I know) is that it's a common backend driver for many GUI frontends, like the one we're interested in: `rmpc`.

 ## Why use `rmpc`?